Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_guide_04_billing_concept/guide.en-ca.md

 ## Objective

 This documentation provides an overview of the billing and lifecycle management of various AI model categories offered on [AI Endpoints](https://endpoints.ai.cloud.ovh.net/).
 We will cover the cost structure for Large Language Models (LLM), Audio models, Image models, Embedding models, and more.
-Additionally, we will explain the lifecycle of our models, including decommissioning, redirection, on our website, ensuring that you have all the necessary information to manage your AI Endpoints effectively.
+Additionally, we will explain the lifecycle of our models, including model decommissioning and redirecting, ensuring that you have all the necessary information to effectively manage your AI Endpoints.

 ## AI Endpoints model lifecycle